 Recommended: 60% or higher in Physics 20 and successful completion of Math 20-1 is highly recommended.

-This course expands upon concepts covered in Physics 20 and consists of 5 units.
+This five-credit course expands upon concepts covered in Physics 20 and consists of 5 units.
 It is important that students have a strong background in mathematics.

-- Unit 1: Covers conservation of matter and energy in the universe. - Unit 2: The electrical nature of matter is investigated.

-- Unit 3: Electromagnetic radiation, the magnetic nature of matter and their relation to technology is explored. - Unit 4: Models are used to explore the nature of the atom. - Unit 5: A restricted study of the structure and radioactive nature of matter is conducted.
+- Unit 1 Covers conservation of matter and energy in the universe. - Unit 2 The electrical nature of matter is investigated. - Unit 3 Electromagnetic radiation, the magnetic nature of matter and their relation to technology is explored. - Unit 4 Models are used to explore the nature of the atom. - Unit 5 A restricted study of the structure and radioactive nature of matter is conducted.
+Wave particle duality is discovered which unifies the physics program.